The Legend of Sleepy Hollow: Background

-With "Rip Van Winkle", "The Legend of Sleepy Hollow" is one of Irving's most anthologized, studied, and adapted sketches.
+The Legend of Sleepy Hollow is one of Irving's most anthologized, studied, and adapted sketches, along with Rip Van Winkle.
 Both stories are often paired together in books and other representations, and both are included in surveys of early American literature and Romanticism.
-Irving's depictions of regional culture and themes of progress versus tradition, supernatural intervention in the commonplace, and the plight of the individual outsider in a homogeneous community permeate both stories and helped develop a unique sense of American cultural and existential selfhood during the early 19th century.
+Irving's depictions of regional culture and themes of progress versus tradition, supernatural intervention in the commonplace, and the plight of the romantic hero permeate both stories and helped to develop a unique sense of American culture during the early 19th century.